Skip to main content

 Dialogue content uses responses and feedback to simulate a conversation with the learner.
 The chosen character presents the learner with multiple choices to continue.
 Progress is controlled by the learner’s responses.

-1. Enter a statement or question up to 200 characters and select a character pose.
+1. Enter a statement or question up to 200 characters, select a character pose, and enter a scene description.

 2. Type a response up to 150 characters and press Enter.
 Each dialogue can have up to three responses, each with its own character pose.

-3. Enter feedback for the response—up to 200 characters.
-This will appear as dialogue text coming from the character.
+3. Enter feedback for the response—up to 200 characters, along with a scene description.
+Feedback response appears as dialogue text coming from the character.
 Feedback isn’t required, but we recommend it!

 4. Use the Go to menu to determine what the learner sees when they choose a response.
 By default, a Continue button will appear connecting to the next piece of content in the scene (if there is content following).
 However, you can create a branching scenario by linking a response to a different piece of content or scene.
 Other options include ending the scenario or letting learners try again.
 You can also add new content from the menu to be the target for the response.